-- There will be one internal exam before the semester-end exam. - ➤ Candidates should score a minimum of 35% marks theory and practical internal assessment examination separately to be eligible to appear in the University exam in that subject. - ➤ Internal marks will be considered for eligibility for the semester exam but will not be added for the semester exam.
+- > There will be one internal exam before the semester-end exam. - ➤ Candidates should score a minimum of 35% marks theory and practical internal assessment examination separately to be eligible to appear in the University exam in that subject. - > Internal marks will be considered for eligibility for the semester exam but will not be added for the semester exam.

-EXAMINATION DURATION AND PATTERN
+EXAMINATION PATTERN:

 a.
-Anatomy, Biochemistry & Physiology, Microbiology, Pathology, Pharmacology, General Medicine, General Surgery & Parent Department-
+Anatomy, Biochemistry & Physiology, Microbiology, pharmacology, Pathology & Emergency medicine-----